harshalslimaye/awesome-woocommerce/README.md

 - [WooCommerce Google Analytics Integration] (https://wordpress.org/plugins/woocommerce-google-analytics-integration/) - Provides integration between Google Analytics and WooCommerce
 - [WooCommerce Customizer] (https://wordpress.org/plugins/woocommerce-customizer/) - Helps you customize WooCommerce without writing any code
 - [WooCommerce Shortcodes] (https://wordpress.org/plugins/woocommerce-shortcodes/) - Adds a button in TinyMCE editor allowing use of WooCommerce shortcodes
-- [Product Import Export for WooCommerce] (https://wordpress.org/plugins/product-import-export-for-woo/) - Easily import WooCommerce Products and Export products using this Plugin.
-Import Products from any CSV to WooCommerce
-- [Woo Import Export] (https://wordpress.org/plugins/woo-import-export-lite/) - All in one solution for WooCommerce Store.
-Easily Import and Export WooCommerce Store Products, Orders, Users, Product Categories and Coupons
 - [WooCommerce Colors] (https://wordpress.org/plugins/woocommerce-colors/) - Allows you to change the buttons color and other elements of WooCommerce
 - [WooCommerce Catalog Enquiry] (https://wordpress.org/plugins/woocommerce-catalog-enquiry/) - Allows the user to convert a WooCommerce store into a catalog website
 - [WC Vendors] (https://wordpress.org/plugins/wc-vendors/) - Allows other sellers/vendors to sell tangible products, virtual products, or downloads on your site